wp-plugins/calculated-fields-form/README.txt

 &lt;IMG src="http://..." &gt;

+= Q: How to replace the image displayed in a Media Field, in function of choice selected in a radio buttons field? =

+A: Please, read the instructions in the following link: [http://wordpress.dwbooster.com/faq/calculated-fields-form#q266](http://wordpress.dwbooster.com/faq/calculated-fields-form#q266 "How to replace the image displayed in a Media Field, in function of choice selected in a radio buttons field?")

 = Q: How to insert changes of lines in the notification emails, when the HTML format is selected? =

 A: If you are using the HTML format in the notification emails, you should insert the BR tags for the changes of lines in the emails content: